 - Sensory Nerves: These carry messages regarding the five senses to the brain via the spinal cord.
 An example is conveying information about the things you hold in your hand.

-- Motor Nerves: These travel in the opposite way of your sensory nerves.
-They bring messages to the muscles via the brain.
+- Motor Nerves: These travel in the opposite way of your sensory nerves, and they bring messages to the muscles via the brain.
 Motor nerves tell the muscles how and when to contract, so you move.
 An example is moving your hand away from a hot object.

 - Autonomic Nerves: These are in charge of bodily functions outside a person’s direct control.
 Examples include heart rate, digestion, blood pressure, and breathing.
 They continually monitor and respond to what your body needs and external stressors.
-Your body temperature increases when you exercise, for instance.
-Your autonomic system triggers sweating to ensure your body remains cool.
+Your body temperature increases when you exercise, for instance, and your autonomic system triggers sweating to ensure your body remains cool.

 The primary types of neuropathy are:

-- Multifocal Motor Neuropathy: It affects the muscles.
-Symptoms include muscle paralysis, twitching, weakness, and cramps.
+- Multifocal Motor Neuropathy: It affects the muscles and symptoms include muscle paralysis, twitching, weakness, and cramps.

 - Sensory Neuropathy: You feel this in the body’s extremities such as the feet or hands.
-It can ‘spread’ to arms and legs.
-Symptoms include tingling and numbness, an inability to feel pain or increased pain.
+It can ‘spread’ to arms and legs, and symptoms include tingling and numbness, an inability to feel pain or increased pain.